Policies, measures and actions on climate change and

 Contact Department of Agriculture, Water and the Environment

-Waste management and Circular economy / sustainable production and consumptionResponseRelief for oil recovery sector: This initiative provides $7.8 million to temporarily increase the benefit paid to oil recyclers under the Product Stewardship Oil Scheme.
-This will support an industry severely affected by COVID-19, and support the continued collection and re-refining of waste oil.Reference https://minister.infrastructure.gov.au/mccormack/media-release/more-funding-support-australias-oil-recycling-industryContact Department of Agriculture, Water and the Environment
+Waste management and Circular economy / sustainable production and consumptionResponseRelief for oil recovery sector: This initiative provided from 1 July 2020 to 31 December 2020 7.8 million AUD to temporarily increase the benefit paid to oil recyclers under the Product Stewardship Oil Scheme.
+This will initiative supported an industry severely affected by COVID-19, and supported the continued collection and re-refining of waste oil.Reference https://minister.infrastructure.gov.au/mccormack/media-release/more-funding-support-australias-oil-recycling-industryContact Department of Agriculture, Water and the Environment

 OthersRecoveryPacific engagement: Collaborative outreach and engagement with Pacific Island countries to communicate the key findings of the IPCC's Sixth Assessment Report applicable to the region and highlight opportunities for action.
 The activity will be implemented in consultation with regional stakeholders, and delivered in partnership with the Department of Industry, Science, Energy and Resources, and the Australian National University.Contact Department of Foreign Affairs and Trade